codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

 This version of Codacy Self-hosted no longer includes support for legacy manual organizations.

+!!! important
+    **If you're using legacy manual organizations** please contact <mailto:support@codacy.com> before upgrading to Codacy Self-hosted 5.0.0 or above so that <span class="skip-vale">we</span> can assist you with migrating your legacy organizations.

 ## Product enhancements

 -   Now, Codacy supports linting OpenAPI and AsyncAPI descriptions in either YAML or JSON files using [Spectral](https://stoplight.io/open-source/spectral/){: target="_blank"}.
 (CY-5088)